-- 5. Press the power button to turn on the computer.
+- Or, if the computer is not responding, press and hold the power button for approximately 5 seconds, or until the computer turns off. - Disconnect all peripheral devices from the computer except the monitor (select models only), keyboard, and mouse. - 5.
+Press the power button to turn on the computer.
 If you are using a recovery DVD, the computer automatically runs HP Recovery Manager from the disc.
 Skip to step 7. - 6.
 If you are running System Recovery from a USB flash drive, press esc as the computer is powering on to bring up the boot menu.
-Use the arrow keys to select the USB device, and then press enter to start from that device. - 7.
-If you are prompted to choose between running System Recovery from media or from the hard drive, select media, and then click Next. - 8.
-Select Factory Reset. - 9.
-Follow the on-screen instructions.
+Use the arrow keys to select the USB device, and then press enter to start from that device. - If you are prompted to choose between running System Recovery from media or from the hard drive, select media, and then click Next. - 8.
+Select Factory Reset. - Follow the on-screen instructions.